 - An annual Science Week for the whole school where parents are invited in to celebrate the learning;

 - An annual whole-school Science Day dedicated to celebrating STEM – Science, Technology, Engineering and Maths – where Science is one of the components that underpin the entire day.

 At Flora Gardens School, progress is measured through a child’s ability to know more, remember more and explain/do more.
 This can be measured in different ways in our units.

-- The use of green key questions ensures opportunities are built into the lesson for ongoing assessment.
+- The use of key questions ensures opportunities are built into the lesson for ongoing assessment.

-- Pupil evaluations of each half-termly Science topic that are used to inform future curriculum design and evaluating the effectiveness of the curriculum
+- Verbal pupil evaluations of each half-termly Science topic that are used to inform future curriculum design and evaluating the effectiveness of the curriculum;

 - A reflection on standards achieved against the planned outcomes through informal tracking of subject progressions;